 The pace is picking up once again on our building work, with the laundry now demolished and the last of the verandah work commencing in preparation for re-roofing the ‘old house,’ it’s time to make several major decisions.
+Such as Designing our Kitchen.
 Building is like that, there is always a flow on effect, one job leads to another, one decision means several others now have to be made.

 Our plans include enlarging the study, opening the library entrance and moving the ‘position’ of the learning room, we’ll also add a huge window, translating to more light and warmth.